-The proposed bill amends Alaska's legal framework by introducing a new section, AS 18.95.050, which outlines fundamental rights that must not be denied to individuals based on various characteristics such as race, religion, age, and disability.
-The bill specifies a range of rights, including access to public spaces, medical care, employment opportunities, voter documentation, and safe living conditions.
-It also emphasizes the importance of privacy, autonomy, family unity, and the ability to participate in religious communities, as well as the right to occupy legally parked vehicles or watercraft and seek shelter in public spaces without obstructing traffic.
+The bill amends Alaska's existing law by adding a new section, AS 18.95.050, which establishes a list of fundamental rights that cannot be denied to individuals based on various characteristics such as race, religion, age, and disability.
+These rights include access to public spaces, medical care, employment, voter documentation, safe living conditions, medical privacy, autonomy, family support, equal treatment, food access in public spaces, participation in religious communities, and the ability to occupy legally parked vehicles or watercraft.
+Additionally, it allows individuals to seek shelter in public spaces under certain conditions.

-Additionally, the bill provides for legal recourse in cases of violation, allowing courts to award prevailing plaintiffs injunctive and declaratory relief, actual damages, and attorney fees and costs.
-This legislative effort aims to enhance protections against discrimination and ensure that all individuals can exercise their fundamental rights in various aspects of life.
+Furthermore, the bill provides for legal recourse in cases of violation of these rights, allowing courts to award injunctive and declaratory relief, actual damages, and attorney fees and costs to prevailing plaintiffs in civil actions.
+This legislative change aims to enhance protections for individuals against discrimination and ensure their fundamental rights are upheld in various aspects of public life.

 Statutes affected: SB0119A, AM SB 119, introduced 03/05/2025: